radovans/money-manager/README.md

 DONE - create cumulative balance site

 COMMON:
+- add request validations
-DONE - add boxes around all componenents, not only in dashboard DONE - add loading indicator to all charts if data are not loaded yet DONE - create dropdown menu for accounts, categories, rules, featured transactions, recurrent transactions, import/export
+- separate logic into facade and service, facade should only call services, services should not call each other DONE - add boxes around all componenents, not only in dashboard DONE - add loading indicator to all charts if data are not loaded yet DONE - create dropdown menu for accounts, categories, rules, featured transactions, recurrent transactions, import/export